joehahn/cat-chase-grasshopper/README.md

 to always advance towards the bug at the 5x faster speed:
 ![](figs/xy_fast.png)<br />
-So after each hop, the cat can narrow the distance in less time, but because the cat can only turn in 25 degree increments, the fast cat then has to make fairly wide orbits around the bug to scoop up rewards until the bug eventually hops away.
+So after each hop, the cat can narrow the distance in less time, but because the cat can only turn in 25 degree increments, the faster cat then has to make fairly wide orbits around the bug in order to scoop up rewards until the bug hops away.

 A wiser strategy would be to run fast after the bug hops and then slow down to receive greater